Your First Workspace

 Workspace settings

-Access workspace settings through the web UI (Settings gear icon) or by editing the config file directly.
+Access workspace settings through the web UI (Settings gear icon).

 Key settings: